 One-Pager: Prostate Cancer at the Centers for Disease Control and Prevention (PDF) Jump To Jump To Full Text Printable Version Download the PDF This one-page overview explains how the Centers for Disease Control (CDC) support education of the dangers of prostate cancer, and that outreach could be grown through Federal policy to save lives.
 Download the PDF Document Full-Text:Prostate Cancer at the Centers for Disease Control and Prevention What does the CDC do for prostate cancer?While there is no dedicated national program for prostate cancer within the CDC; however, the CDC's Division of Cancer Prevention and Control supports various prostate cancer activities.
 The National Comprehensive Cancer Control Program includes support for state health departments' prostate cancer activities within their state prostate cancer programs.
 And the CDC works at a national level conducting applied research and surveillance and communication and outreach initiatives.
 Meet NathanOne such communication initiative is Nathan, a virtual human simulation that was created by the CDC to help men better understand their prostate risk, screening options, and options for treatment if they are diagnosed.
 How can we improve things?ZERO is supporting a funding level of $20 million in Fiscal Year 2025 for the CDC's prostate cancer activities to increase outreach, education and resources for men at high risk of developing prostate cancer, including African-American men.
 This funding level would be an increase of $4.8 million over the FY23 level of $15.2 million, which recognizes the agency's commitment to outreach and education for high-risk men.
 With additional monies in FY25, the CDC can fund prostate cancer support groups and increase outreach and education to help high-risk men make decisions that best meet their values and preferences.We are requesting that the following language be included in the report accompanying the FY25 Labor-HHS-Education Appropriations Act:"Prostate Cancer - The Committee is aware of the continued rise in prostate cancer deaths and supports the CDC's work to increase public awareness of prostate cancer risks, screening and treatment in high-risk men.
-The Committee provides $20,000,000 for the CDC's prostate cancer activities, including $7,000,000 for initiatives to increase outreach and education among high-risk men, especially African-American men."Download the "Prostate Cancer at the Centers for Disease Control and Prevention" one-pager (PDF) Advocacy Downloadable Materials ZERO Prostate Cancer Summit More For Advocates From Isolation to Inspiration Leo's prostate cancer diagnosis led him to attend the ZERO Advocacy Summit, where he found purpose through advocacy on Capitol Hill and a supportive community, transforming his journey from isolation to empowerment and inspiring him to become a vocal advocate for prostate cancer awareness and men's health.
-"On a Mission" CEO Blog: Summer 2024 The State of Prostate Cancer Policy: Insights from Washington D.C. and your Backyard AUA ADVOCACY Patient Advocacy: Reflections From the ZERO Prostate Cancer Summit Empowering Men and Families in the Fight Against Prostate Cancer
+The Committee provides $20,000,000 for the CDC's prostate cancer activities, including $7,000,000 for initiatives to increase outreach and education among high-risk men, especially African-American men."Download the "Prostate Cancer at the Centers for Disease Control and Prevention" one-pager (PDF) Take Action Tell your elected officials how important prostate cancer outreach and education is!
+Take Action Now Advocacy Downloadable Materials ZERO Prostate Cancer Summit More For Advocates ZERO Prostate Cancer Responds To Devastating 57% Cut to Lifesaving Medical Research Programs ZERO is profoundly disappointed that Congress has voted to approve a 57% cut to Congressionally Directed Medical Research Programs (CDMRP), which includes the Prostate Cancer Research Program (PCRP).
+United for a Cure: Advocates Take a Stand on Capitol Hill to Fight Prostate Cancer 2025 Bold for Blue Awards From Isolation to Inspiration "On a Mission" CEO Blog: Summer 2024

 Printable Version Download the PDF This one-page overview explains how the Centers for Disease Control (CDC) support education of the dangers of prostate cancer, and that outreach could be grown through Federal policy to save lives.
 Download the PDF